Scoping

 Other organizations and data scientists can make use of our work and we would contribute to open source.

-Can the data be stored unencryped on the local machines? | ✅ | Team members do not need _**_to use VeraCrypt or encrypt their home folder. |
+Team members do not need to use VeraCrypt or encrypt their home folder.

-Can the data be stored unencrypted on the local machines? | ❌ | Team members need to use VeraCrypt or encrypt their home folder. |
+Team members need to use VeraCrypt or encrypt their home folder.

-Can the data be uploaded to a private GitHub / GitLab repository? | ✅ | Team members can upload raw and all kinds of processed data to GitHub / GitLab.
-The initial data transfer to the project team can be done using GitHub / GitLab. |
+Team members can upload raw and all kinds of processed data to GitHub.
+The initial data transfer to the project team can be done using GitHub.

-Can the code and data be published to a public GitHub / GitLab repository? | ✅ | The repository can be public.
-Appropriate licences for code and data need to be chosen. |
+The repository can be public.
+Appropriate licences for code and data need to be chosen.

-Can the code and data be published to a public GitHub / GitLab repository? | ❌ | The repository cannot be public. |
+Can the code and data be published to a public GitHub repository?

 Get written confirmation from NPO